AZLabsAI/youtube-downloader/README.md

 1. Fork the repository
 2. Create a feature branch
+3. Install dependencies with `pnpm install`
-3. Make your changes
+4. Make your changes
+5. Test with `pnpm dev`
+6. Build with `pnpm build`
-4. Add tests if applicable
+7. Add tests if applicable
-5. Submit a pull request
+8. Submit a pull request

 ## 📄 License